umitkablan/vim-auf/README.md

 # vim-autoformat

-Format code with one button press!
+Format code with one button press or only by saving!
 This plugin makes use of external formatprograms to achieve the best results.
 Check the list of formatprograms to see which languages are supported by default.
 You can easily customize or add your own formatprogram.